Go to My Ireland

 Belfast's music scene

 The spirit of Belfast has held an undeniable influence over the landscape of modern music for decades.
 This city is no wallflower – it sings out loud, and encourages you to join in.
-It should come as no surprise, that it was awarded the prestigious City of Music status from UNESCO in 2021!
+It should come as no surprise, therefore, that it holds the prestigious UNESCO City of Music status.

 Arguably the biggest star to emerge from Belfast is Van Morrison, having played street corners and cinemas across the city before his big break with Brown Eyed Girl.
 Ever since then, “Van the Man” has rocked the world with his unique brand of Celtic rock, jazz and blues.